-It is frequently noticed that while testing team emphasizes on manual and automation testing, still several bugs are reported by the end users.
-As it involves subject experts along with managers, it is essential to perform User Acceptance Testing (UAT) along with conventional QA process.
+It is frequently noticed that while the testing team emphasizes manual and automation testing, still several bugs are reported by the end-users.
+As it involves subject experts along with managers, it is essential to perform User Acceptance Testing (UAT) along with the conventional QA process.

-The practice of User Acceptance Testing is somewhat very simple, however, the execution in actual requires some detailed knowledge on the types of UAT.
+The practice of User Acceptance Testing is somewhat very simple, however, the execution in actuality requires some detailed knowledge on the types of UAT.

 What is UAT?

 User Acceptance Testing is a phase of software development in which the developed software is tested in the real environment by the end-users.
 The process is to verify the intended functionality of the developed system on the end user’s perspective emulating real-world scenarios.